 Personally, I trust no one with forecasting, so I’m not going for that.
 Instead, I found an option that’s more ballsy.

-Some ETF funds are labeled 2X.
+.
 This means that the guy managing the fund takes your 10 bucks, and instead of investing them directly in the underlying commodity, he asks his grandma to give him another 10 bucks, and invests 20 for you.
 If the stock goes up, you get twice the profit!
 (Grandma only gets back her 10, plus a hug.)
 If the stock goes down however, you have to pay back grandma for what she lost as well, so you lose double.

 Edit: thanks to the great feedback, I decided it’s not wise to use leveraged funds for long term investing.
 I’ll stick with DBO instead.

 This third option is for those of you who are less imaginative.
 Small-cap funds, as the name implies, simply hold shares of a bunch of small companies.
 They are interesting based on the idea that small companies, like startups (but to a lesser degree), are the ones with the highest potential for growth (and risk).
 These are funds composed of a large number of stocks, so the potential returns by one black swan in the bunch will be diluted by all the other small companies struggling.
 And one stock market crash will slash your value.
 So I’m not a big fan of this option.
-But if you can’t come up with any other ideas, go with a small-cap ETF, like VB.
+But if you can’t come up with any other ideas, go with a small-cap ETF

 This is sort of a different category as the other three, because I don’t feel that the potential returns are as big.
 The only reason I mention precious metals is because I see them as an insurance against stock market collapses.
 People tend to rush to gold whenever they suddenly remember that, oh shit, the stock market is not as safe as we thought!